volnt/e2e-upload/README.md

-# Encrypted File Upload
+# Encrypted File Upload with Backblaze

-Simple implementation of client side encryption for file upload.
+Simple implementation of client side encryption for file upload with backblaze as storage backend.

 When uploading a file it will be encrypted client side with the AES algorithm using a randomly generated key.
 Then it will be uploaded to the server and made available through a unique URL containing the file id and the key.